frdr-dfdr/frdr_docs/docs/en/faq.md

                     FRDR offers bit-level preservation for all data deposits, with the ability to perform additional activities in support of long-term preservation.
                 </div>
                 <div class="mb-3">
                     FRDR uses <a href="https://www.archivematica.org/en/">Archivematica</a> to create Archival Information Packages (AIPs) for datasets that have been selected to undergo long-term preservation processes.
 The AIP includes an Archivematica-generated METS file with PREMIS metadata, the FRDR metadata.csv, data and licence files, and checksum.sha256 files.
-For more information, see the “ <a href="after_depositing.md#preservation">Preservation</a> ” section in the After Depositing guide.
+For more information, see the “ <a href="/docs/en/after_depositing/#preservation">Preservation</a> ” section in the After Depositing guide.
                 </div>
                 <div class="mb-3">
                     In order to ensure all datasets submitted to FRDR are preserved where appropriate, FRDR has implemented an appraisal process to ensure long-term access is managed responsibly and sustainably.
 All datasets deposited with FRDR will be considered for long-term preservation.
 Please note that the repository appraisal process takes documentation and file format into account, and datasets lacking adequate documentation or stored in proprietary formats may not be selected for long-term preservation activities or may be reappraised in future.
 Datasets not selected for long-term preservation will continue to be accessible via FRDR as per the <a href="/policies/en/data_retention/">Data Retention and Deaccession Policy</a> and <a href="/policies/en/terms_of_use/">Terms of Use</a>.
                 </div>
                 <div class="mb-3">
                     Depositors can contribute to the appraisal process during submission by answering an optional question regarding the long-term value of their dataset.
-For more information, see the instructions for “<a href="depositing_data.md#requesting-long-term-preservation">Requesting Long-term Preservation</a> ” in the Depositing Data guide.
+For more information, see the instructions for “<a href="/docs/en/depositing_data/#requesting-long-term-preservation">Requesting Long-term Preservation</a> ” in the Depositing Data guide.
                 </div>
             </div>
         </div>
         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#isMyDataBackedUp" role="button" aria-expanded="false" aria-controls="isMyDataBackedUp">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">4.
+                    <div class="card-title" id="4-is-my-data-backed-up">4.
 Is my data backed up?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>